By Children’s Librarian Shelley Harris

 So you, your child, or your student has been diagnosed with autism?
 Congratulations!
 As overwhelming as it can be to hear a diagnosis, you are now ready to find and receive the supports you need to live the life you want for yourself.

-There are a lot of negative and scary stories about autism in books, movies, the news, and more.
+There has been an increasing amount of misinformation about autism in the news, in addition to the negative and scary stories about autism in books, movies, and more.
 Autism, however, is not inherently negative or scary!
 There are a wide variety of experiences, and you have joined a rich, vibrant community that is full of as much joy as challenge.

 What is autism?

-Autism is a bundle of diagnoses that impact how you experience the world.
+The Autistic Self-Advocacy Network (ASAN) defines autism as a developmental disability that affects how we experience the world around us.
 You can have different aspects, like dyspraxia or a communication disorder, without being autistic.

 Rebecca Burgess at Geek Club Books wrote a comic illustrating what the autism spectrum really looks like and why every autistic person can experience things differently (available in English, Spanish, French, German, and Indonesian).